All Episodes

 First, we learned he's going to tax health care benefits to pay for part of it.

-Now, the Wall Street Journal reports John McCain would pay for the rest Of his health care plan with major reductions to Medicare and Medicaid.
+Now, the Wall Street Journal reports John McCain would pay for the rest of his health care plan with major reductions to Medicare and Medicaid.

-Taxing health benefits cutting Medicare.
+John McCain, taxing health benefits, cutting Medicare.

 We can't afford John McCain.